Abjjad

-Abjjad, an Arabic reading application, was launched in June 2012 by Eman Hylooz and now it has a community of over 1.5 million readers.
+Abjjad is an Arabic reading application that was launched in June 2012 by Eman Hylooz.
 Abjjad offers users the ability to download and read thousands of books offline through its iOS and Android applications.
+In December of 2020, Abjjad had more than 1.5 million registered accounts.

 About Abjjad

 Abjjad was founded in June 2012 by Eman Hylooz as a reader community dedicated to Arab readers, authors, and book lovers.
 Abjjad developed into a smart electronic platform to provide Arabic electronic books with ease to Arab readers everywhere after discovering a large gap in the world of Arab publishing, which is the legal electronic publishing, by forming strategic partnership with Arab publishers such as Dar Al-Shorouk, Dar Al Tanweer, Dar Al Adab, and Dar Al Saqi.

 History

 In May 2012, Oasis500 provided Abjjad with the seed funding to launch the website.
 In June 2012, Abjjad was launched with a budget of 15 thousand dollars.
 Within the first three months more than 10 thousand members were registered in Abjjad.
 Abjjad has participated in different local and international forums to meet several investors and entrepreneurs.
 In October 2012 Abjjad participated in Global thinkers forum in Amman, Jordan where Eman Hylooz, founder & CEO, presented the concept of Abjjad, its vision and future plans In mid-December 2012 Abjjad participated in Global Entrepreneurship in Dubai where it was presented to investors as a start-up and a new project in the Middle East.
 In February 2013 Abjjad was one of ten startups MENA apps has nominated from Jordan and Palestine to participate in startup Turkey.
 In May 2013 Abjjad participated in World Economic Forum in Amman, Jordan and later in June 2013 participated in Arab Net in Dubai.

 By the end of 2013, Abjjad won the Mohammed Bin Rashid Al Maktoum's Best Arab Start-Up Business Award for 2013.
 During 29 October 2013 till January 2014 Abjjad has launched their campaign for crowd funding through Eureeca Abjjad managed to raise US$161,000 in 88 days from 43 regional donors, over US$40,000 over its initial target.

 By the end of 2020.
 Abjjad had raised a $1 million investment round led by Jordan Entrepreneurship Fund, Ramal Capital Fund, and JordInvest Fund.
 Because the funds will be used to acquire users and e-books, Abjjad hopes to become the largest Arab electronic library as well as the largest income-generating platform for Arab authors and publishers, while also providing readers with a unique digital reading experience.